 Product liability insurance specifically covers products sold in the gym.
-This could be supplements, workout clothing, or equipment.
-If a person buys supplements you recommend or endorse, you could be held liable.
-Product liability insurance protects you from this risk.
+This could be supplements, workout clothes, or equipment.
+If a person buys supplements or other products you recommend or endorse, you could be held liable for any damage they cause.
+Product liability insurance covers this risk.

 Event Insurance for Gyms